 Phase I Environmental Site Assessments

 Are your construction and industrial sites safe and OSHA compliant?
-With our construction site safety inspections and industrial site safety inspections can improve OSHA compliance and make worksites safer for workers, inspectors and visitors.
+We provide construction site safety inspections and industrial site safety inspections can improve OSHA compliance and make worksites safe.
 Our staff includes Certified Safety Professionals (CSP) and Field Safety Inspectors.
-Our capabilities include OSHA compliance and citation assistance, upwind and downwind sampling for hazardous dust or hazardous chemicals, random site safety inspections, loss control programs, safety program audits, site specific health and safety plans (HASP), Site Safety Officers (SSO) and Health Safety Officers (HSO) and assistance in such diverse areas as Lock Out/Tag Out (LOTO), material handling and storage safety, cold storage, fleet safety, lift truck safety and training, accident prevention and insurance loss control inspections.
+Our capabilities include OSHA compliance and citation assistance, random site safety inspections, loss control programs, safety program audits, site specific health and safety plans (HASP), Site Safety Officers (SSO) and Health Safety Officers (HSO) and assistance in such diverse areas as Lock Out/Tag Out (LOTO), material handling and storage safety, cold storage, fleet safety, lift truck safety and training, accident prevention and insurance loss control inspections.
 We are specialists in Job Hazard Analysis (JHA) and Job Safety Analysis (JSA).
-We also provide accident prevention and loss control inspection to commercial casualty and Workers’ Compensation insurance carriers.
+We also provide accident prevention and loss control services to Commercial Casualty and Workers’ Compensation insurance carriers.

 HOSPITAL/HEALTH CARE AIR QUALITY TESTING EXPERTS